uwacsp/cits5503/Labs/Lab1IntroSetup.md

 Default output format [None]: json
 ```

 NOTE if you have any issues with clipboard copy paste from your machine to the VM, you have to enable clipboard copying from the Devices menu of VirtualBox.
-You will need to run and install the VirtualBox Guest Additions first from the same menu (On 20.04 you need to install build tools first sudo apt install linux-headers-$(uname -r) build-essential dkms
+You will need to run and install the VirtualBox Guest Additions first from the same menu (On 20.04 you need to install build tools first `sudo apt install linux-headers-$(uname -r) build-essential dkms -y`
 )

-### [5] Install boto3
+### [3] Install boto3

 ```
 pip3 install boto3